-Discounted rate for counselling students in training (£30 per session).
+Discounted rate for psychotherapy or counselling students in training (£40 per session).

 Please feel free to contact me by phone to discuss any queries you may have or if you are uncertain whether counselling or psychotherapy is right for you.
 Full contact details are available from my website (listed at the top of this page).

 My consulting rooms are in Central and North Peterborough.